ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 * Sorting by z-index is terrible for WebGL, which should be sorted by state, then depth, by using the depth buffer

-Depth buffers can sort fragments per pixel; is relatively cheap for the PGU.
+Depth buffers can sort fragments per pixel; is relatively cheap for the GPU.
 Depth testing can increase performance dramatically, even in 2d apps.

 * Draw objects ordered by most expensive first; blending/clipping first
-* Sort scene ahead of time and maintain as sorted list of possible
+* Sort scene ahead of time and maintain as sorted list in app memory if possible
 * Generate content that can be easily batched by merging buffers / textures
 * Draw opaque objects front-to-back, then layer on translucent objects back-to-front